Iowa State Fair History

 The internationally-acclaimed Iowa State Fair is the single largest event in the state of Iowa and one of the oldest and largest agricultural and industrial expositions in the country.
 Annually attracting more than a million people from all over the world, the Iowa State Fair in Des Moines is Iowa’s great celebration, a salute to the state’s best in agriculture, industry, entertainment and achievement.
 It is the true heartbeat of the Midwest, unequaled and unduplicated.

-Throughout its history, the Fair has been a unique institution, serving to educate, inform and entertain people from all walks of life.
+Throughout its history, the Fair has been a unique institution, serving to educate, inform and entertain.
 It is an outstanding agricultural showplace, boasting one of the world’s largest livestock shows.
 Also home to the largest art show in the state, the Fair showcases visual and performing arts with a variety of special exhibits and activities.

 State Fair Museum Complex